 Austria continues its efforts against Anti-Personal Mines (APM) by seeking to promote the universality of the Ottawa-Convention.
 Since 1999 Austria has provided considerable financial means for demining projects.
-South Eastern Europe has been a priority region for such projects.
+South Eastern Europe, African regions and Afghanistan have been priority regions for such projects.

-As a member of the Executive Council of the Chemical Weapons Convention (CWC) in the period from 2008 to 2010 Austria is paying particular attention to extending the circle of state parties and to speed up the implementation of the Convention by its signatories.
+As a member of the Executive Council of the Chemical Weapons Convention (CWC) in the period from 2008 to 2010 Austria has paid particular attention to extending the circle of state parties and to speed up the implementation of the Convention by its signatories.